-If you lived in Austria instead of United States, you would:
+If you moved to Austria from the United States, you would:

 MAKE 19.3% LESS MONEY EVERY YEAR

 AUSTRIA ($42,600.00 per capita)